-Cove, the only telemedicine company dedicated to migraine, has rapidly grown to offer more than 20 clinically proven migraine treatments.
-The company’s selection includes acute and preventative medications, supplements, and even an FDA-approved device.
-A licensed doctor makes sure you’re getting the right treatment for your needs, and the treatment is delivered to your door every month.
+Cove, the only telehealth company dedicated to migraine, has rapidly grown to offer more than 20 clinically proven migraine treatments.
+The company’s selection includes acute and preventative medications, as well as dietary supplements.
+A licensed doctor makes sure you’re getting the right treatment for your needs, and Cove delivers your therapies directly to your door every month.

 - Wide selection of expert-recommended, FDA-approved treatments

-- Offers effective prescription treatments for both acute pain relief and prevention
+- Effective prescription treatments for both acute pain relief and prevention

 - Personalized treatment plans based on your specific needs and migraine history

-- Ongoing access to a licensed doctor with experience treating migraine
+- Ongoing access to a board-certified migraine specialist

 - Reliable delivery that ensures you never run out of medication

-- Can’t be used to treat other types of headaches, like cluster headaches
+- Not designed to treat certain other types of headaches, like cluster headaches

 - Not useful if your migraines aren’t frequent enough to require monthly medication deliveries